akarazniewicz/smd/README.md

 - [ ] TorchScript support (current priority)
 - [x] RetinaNet with FPN and ResNet 50 backbone
 - [x] RetinaNet with FPN and ResNet 101 backbone
+- [x] Mask R-CNN with FPN and ResNet 50 backbone
+- [ ] Mask R-CNN with FPN and ResNet 101 backbone
 - [ ] RetinaNet with FPN and ResNet 50 with deformable convolutions backbone
 - [ ] RetinaNet with FPN and ResNet 101 with deformable convolutions backbone
 - [ ] SSD 300